Friday, December 28, 2007

 I love election time!
 The fact that after 200 years we are still using the same electoral process gives me such pride.
 So many countries have changed their electoral process in the past 100 years, the fact that we are still firm in our convictions that the founding fathers set up gives me such a defining sense of pride.

-e when we did a mock election with all of the fifth and sixth graders.
+I developed a passion for it in 6th grade when we did a mock election with all of the fifth and sixth graders.
 I carried the electoral votes for Texas (I got really lucky).
 The candidates had to really butter me up to get my 34 electoral votes.
 It taught a 6th grader so many lessons about politics and elections.
 Ever since then my passion has truly lied in the same area, political science, history and economics.
 All are intertwined.

 As I am trying to follow the election process now from a foreign country I am constrained to see everything from the internet.
 I have to be aware the different biases that each major websites carry.
 I did see a debate from Michigan and I was shocked to have seen that the Republican part has lost touch with its rich roots in the middle-class families.
 These roots run deep starting with Alexander Hamiliton followed by Abraham Lincoln and even up until Reagan.